swift-emacs/flycheck-swift/README.md

 ### flycheck-swift-sdk-path

-A path to the targeted SDK.
+A name of the targeted SDK or path to the targeted SDK.

 ### flycheck-swift-linked-sources